hazzuk/nbt-csv/README.md

 A bash script to bulk export key NBT data from your old Minecraft world files.

-Reads level.dat NBT data and useful details via the file system details.
-Exporting the data as a JSON file per world.
-In before using the JSON data to create a combined CSV output file.
+Reads level.dat NBT data and some additional information via the file system.
+Then exporting the data read as a JSON file per each world.
+After which using the JSON data to create a combined CSV output file.

 ### CSV headers